How to run field optimization

 1. Creating a Parametric FE Model

 Follow this link to learn about FE Models and how to create them.
-The Parametric FE Model would need one of the Parametric FE Components as an input.
+The Parametric FE Model would need one of the Parametric Domains as an input.

-What are different Parametric Components available?
-There are 4 available Parametric Components could be used as input to the Parametric FE Model.
-You would have to choose a component based on what you wish to optimize and achieve as a result.
-You can learn more about each component and how it is Parametrized by clicking the Learn More link on the block.
+What Parametric Domains are available?
+4 Parametric Domains could be used as an input to the Parametric FE Model.
+You would have to choose a domain based on what you wish to optimize and achieve.
+You can learn more about each domain and how it is parameterized by clicking the Learn More link on the block.

-Parametric Component Design Parameters Field Optimizable Design Parameters
+Parametric Domain Design Parameters Field Optimizable Design Parameters

-Parametric Lattice Component Unit Cell, Boundary Behaviour, Cell Size
+Parametric Lattice Domain Unit Cell, Boundary Behaviour, Cell Size

 • Min and Max Thickness